 What to Do With Your 401(k) When You Change Jobs

-Despite career changes, it’s crucial you stick to your plan for retirement and continue building your nest egg.
-The first step to making the right decision when it comes to your retirement is to understand your options.
-Here’s a breakdown of the four most common options to consider when deciding what to do with your 401(k) when you change jobs and the advantages and disadvantages of each option.
+After starting a new job, you may wonder what to do with the 401(k) account you had in your former employer’s plan.
+Despite job changes, it’s important to stick to your long-term plan for retirement and continue building your nest egg.
+The first step to making a decision when it comes to your retirement plan is to understand your options.
+Here’s a breakdown of the four most common courses of action you can take with your 401(k) when you change jobs along with advantages and disadvantages.

 2. Roll your retirement account into your new employer’s 401(k) plan